Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/16-video-indexer.md

 Recognition of people and celebrities is still available, but following the [Responsible AI Standard](https://aka.ms/aah91ff) those are restricted behind a Limited Access policy.
 These features include facial identification and celebrity recognition.
 To learn more and apply for access, see the [Limited Access for Azure AI Services](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-limited-access).

 For more information about **Video Analyzer**, see the [Video Analyzer documentation](https://docs.microsoft.com/azure/azure-video-analyzer/video-analyzer-for-media-docs/).

+### Review
+In this lab, you have completed:

++  Open the cloned folder in Visual Studio Code
++  Upload a video to Video Analyzer
++  Review video insights
++  Search for insights
++  Use Video Analyzer widgets
++  Use the Video Analyzer REST API
++  Get your API details
++  Use the REST API

+## You have successfully completed the lab